-Below is a list of trees that will grow in zone 8b (USDA Hardiness 15 to 20 degrees Fahrenheit, Austin, TX to Gainesville, FL).
+Below is a list of fruit, nut, and spice trees that will grow in zone 8b (USDA Hardiness 15 to 20 degrees Fahrenheit, Austin, TX to Gainesville, FL).
 I've put together this list for those interested in beginning to research an orchard or fruit tree grove.
 I've included general characteristics about the tree, harvest time, height, and applicable hardiness zones.
 Additionally, I've included Latin names for all varieties to make future research easier.
 Please note with many of the rootstock varieties, researching by Latin name versus commercial name may be more difficult.

-After reviewing, please let me know if there are varieties I am missing.
-Or if you have tips or tricks to share on faster growth and/or better yields.
+After reviewing, please let me know if there are varieties I am missing, or if you have tips or tricks to share on faster growth and/or better yields.
 You can leave comments below or send me a message directly.

 Black Walnut zones 4-9 - Can grow to more than 130 feet (40m) tall, yields whole fruit with husks around October.
 Crops tend to alternate crop yield (e.g. heavy, light, heavy, light).
 (Latin: Juglans nigra)

 Black Walnut (Carpathia) zones 5-9 - Can grow to more than 105 feet (31m) tall, yields whole fruit with husks in autumn.
 (35m) (Latin: Juglans regia)

 White Walnut zones 4-7 - Can grow to 60 feet (18m) tall, rarely above 90 feet (27m), yields whole fruit with husks in mid-autumn.
 (Latin: Juglans cinerea)

 Chinese Chestnut zones 4-8 - Can grow to 60 feet (18m) tall.
 (Latin: Castanea mollissima)